- Nina Rovinelli-Heller, Dean, Ph.D., MSW

 Students must furnish their own transportation and cover cost of travel and parking to the field agencies.

 The School of Social Work is a professional school.
 Students begin their junior-senior programs after completing at least 54 credits in a school or college other than the School of Social Work.
-Students complete their first two years in another of the schools or colleges of the University (at either Storrs or one of the regional campuses) or a two or four-year accredited college or university other than the University of Connecticut.
+Students complete their first two years in another school or college within the University (at either Storrs or one of the regional campuses) or a two or four-year accredited college or university other than the University of Connecticut.
 The maximum enrollment in each program is determined by the Dean in consultation with program administrators.
 Applications for admission to the School of Social Work are available on at ssw.uconn.edu.

 The social work bachelor’s program annually admits for the fall semester.
 Students are advised to submit a completed Application for Admission to Upper Division Programs and all supporting materials after completion of their third semester, and before February 1, to be considered for admission for the following fall semester.
-Successful applicants to the social work program generally have completed sufficient credits to be eligible for consideration, have applied by the annual deadline of February 1, submitted a resume, have written a strong essay, and have earned a competitive cumulative grade point average.
+Successful applicants to the social work program generally have completed sufficient credits to be eligible for consideration, submitted a resume, have written a strong essay, have earned a competitive cumulative grade point average, and have applied by the annual deadline of February 1.

 Because the major in social work takes place at the School of Social Work in the junior and senior years, prospective applicants complete two or more years of study in a school or college other than the School of Social Work.
 Most students participate in the services offered by the Academic Center for Exploratory Students (ACES) during their freshman and sophomore years declaring a pre-social work major.
 Pre-social work students should seek the most recent information at the earliest opportunity.
 Non pre-social work students are eligible to apply for the BSW program.
-Admission information, including a list of faculty advisors, program guidelines and semester sequences are available on the School of Social Work’s website at advising.education.uconn.edu or the Academic Center for Exploratory Students (ACES) located on the first floor of the Rowe Center for Undergraduate Education; Hartford Times Building, First Floor (advising.hartford.uconn.edu) or the School of Social Work, First Floor, 38 Prospect Ave, Hartford, Connecticut.
+Admission information, including a list of faculty advisors, program guidelines and semester sequences are available on the School of Social Work’s website at ssw.uconn.edu/bsw.
+Academic support is available at the following locations: the Academic Center for Exploratory Students (ACES) located in the Rowe Center on the Storrs campus, as well as at the Office of Student Services in the Hartford Times Building (advising.hartford.uconn.edu) or the School of Social Work, both located on the Hartford campus.
 Students are invited to meetings each semester to discuss School of Social Work programs.
 Students who declare themselves as pre-social work majors should register through the Academic Center for Exploratory Students (ACES).

 Major Course Requirements